chaseruskin/orbit/README.md

 ### An agile package manager designed to minimize technical debt

 As codebases scale and increase in complexity, it becomes of upmost importance to have the right system in place to efficiently manage the increasing number of resources.
-Without the right system, the codebase can be bogged down by _technical debt_, leaving you stuck in yesterday's designs.
+Without the right system, the codebase can become bogged down by _technical debt_, leaving you stuck in yesterday's designs.

 However, using just any package management system does not guarantee that technical debt is minimized.
 Poorly-designed package managers will simply shift the technical debt to different resources, while a well-designed package manager will minimize the overall amount of technical debt.
 With minimal technical debt, you can bring up tomorrow's hardware today.
 Orbit is __an agile package manager designed to minimize technical debt.__